 There's a great scene in the original movie where the kids are listening to forbidden music and dancing a bit, and the preacher show up and every shuts down in a panic.
 Same scene in the remake, but the dancing is much more structured somehow, like this is something the kids do all the time, so the forbidden isn't really holding them back from doing what they want.
 If they dance any time they want at this drive-in restaurant, what's the big deal of the law?

-If a NSF story is set in the same place, doing the same basic things as all the others like it, it'll likely feel stale.
+If a NSF story is set in the same place, and doing the same basic things as all the others like it, it'll likely feel stale.
 Is there a way to move the story to a new location that adds an entirely new level?
 And not just geographically, but historically or even genre or gender?

 4. A Change in Perspective